 This project specifically acknowledges the vulnerability of women and girls with disabilities to gender and disability-based violence and the lack of documented good practices on inclusive responses to address it.
 On this ground, the MIW Gender and Disability project seeks to increase the visibility of women and girls with disabilities within international development, human rights, gender and humanitarian action to ensure that their voices and concerns are heard on how to respond to violence, abuse and exploitation throughout the world.

-We are currently working with 9 organizations across Africa, (in Cameroon, Kenya, Malawi, Nigeria, Uganda, and Rwanda) that were identified as Good Practice Holders through a competitive selection process.
-Read more below!
+Since 2017, we are working with 9 organizations across Africa, (in Cameroon, Kenya, Malawi, Nigeria, Uganda, and Rwanda) that were identified as Good Practice Holders through a competitive selection process.
+You can find below the list of the Good Practices selected in November 2017.

 Please refer to our News section to read the latest developments of this project.

-Read the latest develoments of this project in the up-to-date project brief below!
-(French version coming soon)
+Read the latest developments of this project in the up-to-date project brief below, in English and in French!

 The second phase of this project aims at